justinkraaijenbrink/imagedithering/README.md

 # imagedithering
-Exploid the Floyd-Steinberg dithering algorithm to artificially create color depth in images with a limited color palette.First GitHub repo as a tribute to my first real programming assignment in R: image dithering using the Floyd-Steinberg algorithm!
+This GitHub repo is a tribute to my first real programming assignment in R: exploiting the Floyd-Steinberg dithering algorithm to artificially create color depth in images with a limited color palette!